G3n-Avocato/Darkly/XSS - Feedback/Ressources/README.md

 ## Risks:
 * Data Theft: XSS attacks can be used to steal sensitive information, such as cookies, session tokens, and other private data, allowing attackers to impersonate users and gain unauthorized access to accounts.
-* Session Hijacking: By stealing session cookies, attackers can take over a user’s active session, effectively logging in as the user and accessing their personal data or performing actions on their behalf.
 * Malware Distribution: Attackers can use XSS to inject malicious scripts that can download and install malware on the victim’s device, compromising their system and data.
 * Defacement: XSS can be used to modify the content of a website, leading to misinformation, reputation damage, and loss of user trust.
 This is particularly damaging for websites that rely on user-generated content.
 * Phishing Attacks: XSS can be exploited to create fake login forms or other misleading interfaces, tricking users into providing their credentials or other sensitive information directly to the attacker.